 How these parts could break

 Your tooth implant is made to resist the kind of everyday stress that chewing and biting presents, so simply eating a meal shouldn’t cause any breakage.
-However, certain bad habits that you may have fallen into could cause wear and tear and even breakage in your implants.
-Opening bottles, tearing open packets with your teeth, or biting through labels enacts acute pressure on the few teeth involved, which inevitably channels a lot of tension through your implant.
+However, certain bad habits that you may have fallen into could cause wear and tear and even breakage in your dental implants.
+Opening bottles, tearing open packets with your teeth, or biting through labels enacts acute pressure on the few teeth involved, which inevitably channels a lot of tension through your dental implant.
 You could crack or chip a crown, or even dislodge your connective abutment.
-Even if they don’t crack or break the first or second time you bite through a resistant material, the wear and tear caused could drastically lower the implant’s lifespan.
+Even if they don’t crack or break the first or second time you bite through a resistant material, the wear and tear caused could drastically lower the dental implant’s lifespan.